laravel/docs/precognition.md

 npm install laravel-precognition-vue
 ```

-If you are using vanilla JavaScript, we also recommend importing Precognition into `resources/js/bootstrap.js` and attaching the Precognition client to the `window` to make it globally available in your views:
+If you are using vanilla JavaScript, you should also import Precognition into `resources/js/bootstrap.js` and attaching the Precognition client to the `window` to make it globally available in your views:

 ```js
 import precognition from 'laravel-precognition';